 An itchy scrotum that presents with other symptoms, like a rash, bumps, or redness, however, can be a sign of a health condition, such as an infection, a skin disease or an STI.

 If the itching does not resolve with normal hygiene, or if you experience other additional symptoms, you should see your doctor for assessment.
 Avoid trying any home remedies or pharmacy creams without speaking to your doctor first, as the doctor can identify the underlying problem and prescribe the appropriate treatment.

-The main causes for itchy testicles include:
+The main causes for an itchy scrotum include:

-1. Excessive sweating
+1. Excessive sweat

 2. Constant friction

 Constant friction is also one of the main causes of an itchy scrotum.
 This problem is more common in cyclists and runners, as they spend many hours doing repeated leg movements, which ends up causing friction in the area.

 What to do: Prevent friction by avoiding prolonged repeated leg movements.
 If this is unavoidable, you can use a groin guard or jock strap and opt for cotton underwear.
 Adequate hygiene following exercise is also recommended.

 Men who remove their pubic hair regularly may feel itchy in the testicular area, especially two to three days after removing the hair.
 When hair start re-growing and pokes through the epidermis, this can cause a slight discomfort, similar to itchiness.